educartoons/setup-basic-reactjs-typescript/readme.md

 pnpm exec husky init
 ```

-Also, every project needs a static checker as known as linter
+Also, every project needs a static checker as known as linter.
+We will install:

 ```
+pnpm add -D eslint
 ```